 Barry has received 30 Emmy nominations and has won six Emmy awards, including two for Bill Hader (Outstanding Lead Actor in a Comedy Series) and one for Henry Winkler (Outstanding Supporting Actor in a Comedy Series).

-Actor Henry Winkler will join Pollock Theater Director Matt Ryan for a discussion of his role in Barry and his distinguished career in entertainment.
-Barry may be streamed in advance on Amazon Prime and HBO MAX.
+Actor Henry Winkler joined Pollock Theater Director Matt Ryan for a discussion of his role in Barry and his distinguished career in entertainment.

 Photo: Isabella Vosmikova/HBO